aliyawer/tweets/README.md

-# tweets api by docker compose
+# Tweets api by docker compose

-# To build and run
+## To build and run
 - Navigate to same folder as docker-compose.yml
 - Run docker-compose up --build